vishal9994/Heart-RIsk-Prediction/README.md

 # Heart-RIsk-Prediction
-A ML model to predict heart risks using various demographics like Cholestrol, age, ECG etc.
+A ML model to predict heart risks using various demographics like Cholestrol, age, ECG etc. and deployment on Streamlit

 # About Dataset
 Context